 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Architecture are:

-Industry, Innovation and Infrastructure: At KTH, students are investigating new models of planning and designing in order to develop new types of architectural responses relating to industrial production and innovative ways of building.
+Industry, Innovation and Infrastructure: At KTH, students are investigating new models of planning and designing to develop new types of architectural responses relating to industrial production and innovative ways of building.

 Sustainable Cities and Communities: Students at the KTH develop projects that propose new ways of designing sustainable communities.
 Architecture is an important tool for participating in sustainable urban development.